-Gestational surrogacy (GS)
+Gestational Surrogacy (GS)

 The surrogate is implanted with an embryo created by IVF using the egg and sperm of the intended parents.
 The resulting child is genetically related to the intended parents, and genetically unrelated to the surrogate.
 Gestational surrogates are also referred to as gestational carriers.
+At Aurora Healthcare, we only offer gestational surrogacy in Lagos, Nigeria.
+This is because it is a much more common choice, and avoids the legal complexities associated with traditional surrogacy.

 The surrogate is implanted with an embryo created by IVF using the intended father’s sperm and donor eggs.
 The resulting child is genetically related to the intended father and genetically unrelated to the surrogate.